Fixing Sleep and Hibernation Issues with ath11k_pci Wi-Fi Driver

 [Install]

 Finally, run systemctl enable for the two units.
-Now you should be able to hibernate and resume without the Wi-Fi card breaking.
+Now you should be able to sleep and hibernate without the Wi-Fi card breaking.

 Tip